PlaceOS/docs/overview/Protocols/saml.md

 ## Overview

-Security Assertion Markup Language (SAML) is an open standard that allows identity providers (IdP) to pass authorization credentials to service providers (SP).
+Security Assertion Markup Language (SAML) is an open standard that allows Identity Providers <i>(IdP)</i> to pass authorization credentials to Service Providers (SP).

-SAML (Security Assertion Mark-up Language) is an umbrella standard that covers federation, identity management and single sign-on (SSO).
+SAML is an umbrella standard that covers federation, identity management and SSO.

 The SAML specification defines three roles:
-- the principal (typically a human user)
+- The principal (typically a human user)
-- the identity provider (IdP)
+- The Service Provider (SP)
-- the service provider (SP)
+- The Identity Provider <i>(IdP)</i>

-In the primary use case addressed by SAML, the principal requests a service from the service provider.
+In the primary use case addressed by SAML, the principal requests a service from the Service Provider.

-The service provider requests and obtains an authentication assertion from the identity provider.
+The Service Provider requests and obtains an authentication assertion from the Identity Provider.

 ## SAML in PlaceOS

 By default, PlaceOS uses a local authentication method.

-PlaceOS Supports Federated Authentication via SAML, this is the advised method of user authentication.
+PlaceOS also supports Federated Authentication via SAML as the advised method of user authentication.

-Under this configuration, in accordance with the SAML Standard, PlaceOS is the service provider (SP).
+Under this configuration, by the SAML Standard, PlaceOS is the Service Provider (SP).

 Authentication providers can be associated with [Domains](../../how-to/add-domain.md) in PlaceOS.